HairyFotr/linter/README.md

 Linter is a Scala compiler plugin that adds compile-time checks to help protect against various possible bugs and style problems.

-It's currently very much a work in progress - some parts will need to be rewritten.
+It's currently very much a work in progress - some parts will probably need to be rewritten.

 To see it in action, run `sbt console` in this project's folder, or try it out on your code.